SplineSketch: Even More Accurate Quantiles with Error Guarantees: Abstract

 Space-efficient streaming estimation of quantiles in massive datasets is a fundamental problem with numerous applications in data monitoring and analysis.
 While theoretical research led to optimal algorithms, such as the Greenwald-Khanna algorithm or the KLL sketch, practitioners often use other sketches that perform significantly better in practice but lack theoretical guarantees.
 Most notably, the widely used $t$-digest has unbounded worst-case error.

 In this paper, we seek to get the best of both worlds.
-We present a new quantile summary, SplineSketch, for numeric data, offering near-optimal theoretical guarantees, namely uniformly bounded rank error, and outperforming $t$-digest by a factor of 2-20 on a range of synthetic and real-world datasets.
+We present a new quantile summary, SplineSketch, for numeric data, offering near-optimal theoretical guarantees, namely uniformly bounded rank error, and outperforming $t$-digest by a factor of 2--20 on a range of synthetic and real-world datasets.
 To achieve such performance, we develop a novel approach that maintains a dynamic subdivision of the input range into buckets while fitting the input distribution using monotone cubic spline interpolation.
-The core challenge is implementing this method in a space-efficient manner while ensuring strong worst-case guarantees.

 \keywords{quantile estimation, streaming algorithms, mergeable summaries, data sketches, cubic spline interpolation}

 \ccsdesc[500]{Theory of computation~Sketching and sampling} \ccsdesc[300]{Theory of computation~Streaming models} \ccsdesc[300]{Theory of computation~Data structures and algorithms for data management}